guyreuveni33/TicTacToe/README.md

    ```
 5. Access the game at `http://localhost:5000` in your web browser.

+**Note:** The provided Docker commands facilitate running the game locally.
+Ensure Docker is properly installed and configured on your machine.

 ### How to Contribute

 Contributions are welcome!
 If you're interested in improving the game, please fork the repository on GitHub, make your changes, and submit a pull request.
 Ensure your contributions are well-documented and include any necessary updates to tests.